nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/UeisJt8U2_0/index.md

 Part 6: https://youtu.be/FdQpGx-FW-0
 Part 7: https://youtu.be/UeisJt8U2_0

-_NKDAgility can help!_
+NKD Agility can help!

 These are the kinds of issues that lean-agile practitioners love, and if you struggle to navigate the challenges of agile coaching, my team at NKDAgility can help you or help you find a consultant, coach, or trainer who can.
 If issues are undermining the effectiveness of your value delivery, it's essential to seek help without delay!

-_You can request a free consultation:_ https://nkdagility.com/agile-consulting-coaching/
-_Sign up for one of our upcoming professional Scrum classes:_ https://nkdagility.com/training-courses/
+You can request a free consultation: https://nkdagility.com/agile-consulting-coaching/ Sign up for one of our upcoming professional Scrum classes: https://nkdagility.com/training-courses/

 Because you don't just need agility, you need Naked Agility.